osslab-pku/SILENCE/readme.md

 ## How to start?

-1. You first need to import the dataset under the `data` directory into MongoDB.
+1. The dataset is stored in the `package` collection in the `license` database.
+The dataset is under the `data` directory and you need to import it into MongoDB.
 Run:
 ```
-mongoimport --db license --collection package --file data/package.json
+mongoimport --uri=mongodb://127.0.0.1:<MONGO_PORT> --db=license --collection package --drop package.json
 ```

 2. For results of the empirical study, you can run: